gautambaghel/demo-guide/docs/blackduck-for-openshift.md

 ![Running pods in synopsys-blackduck namespace](images/blackduck-connector-pods.png)

-This also includes a configmap for configuring a lot of options e.g. when to look for scans to run, only run scans for specific project etc. There are 2 also 2 opaque secrets created which helps the integration with if any images that maybe coming from a private registry and which Black Duck instance to connect to.
-All of these options are preconfigured so workshop users need not worry about them.
+This also includes a configmap for configuring a lot of options e.g. when to look for scans to run, only run scans for specific project etc. There are also two opaque secrets created which helps the integration with any images that may come from a private registry.
+All of these options are preconfigured so workshop users do not need to worry about them.

 # Demo Application details